 - 5.1 Grievance, as used herein, shall mean any dispute or controversy that may arise over the interpretation or application of an express provision of the Agreement.
 New hire, probationary employees are not entitled to the grievance procedure as outlined in Article 5. - 5.1.1 STEP ONE Within sixty (60) calendar days of knowledge of the occurrence the situation, condition or action giving rise to an alleged Employee grievance, the Employee affected or a Guild representative, shall present the grievance, in writing, to the Employee's immediate supervisor or the Police Chief.
 The written grievance shall contain the specific contract violation, a brief summary of the relevant facts, and the remedy sought by the grievant.
-In the event the Employee affected or a Guild representative do not present a grievance meeting these requirements within sixty (60) calendar days of its occurrence or reasonable knowledge of the occurrence, the grievance shall be invalid and subject to no further processing.
-The Employee's immediate supervisor or the Police Chief shall provide a written response to the Employee or Guild representative within fifteen (15) calendar days of receipt of the grievance.

-- STEP TWO If a settlement is not reached in Step One, and the Guild Board determines the grievance is valid by majority vote, a written grievance shall be presented by athe employee, Guild or Guild designee representative to the Mayor or the Mayor's designated representative, who within fifteen (15) calendar days of the date of the step one denial by the Employee's immediate supervisor or the Police Chief.
-In the event a written grievance is not presented within fifteen (15) calendar days of the step one denial the grievance shall be invalid and subject to no further processing.
-The employee, Mayor, Mayor's designee or Guild may request a meeting as soon as possible, but, if requested by the Guild, in no event may the meeting occur later than twenty (20) calendar days after the Mayor's receipt of the request for the purpose of discussing the grievance.
-If a meeting between the Mayor and the employee or Guild occurs, the Mayor shall render a written decision about the grievance as soon as possible within ten (10) days after the meeting.
-If a meeting is not requested, the Mayor shall render a written decision about the grievance within ten (10) calendar days following receipt of the grievance.
-If the matter is resolved at this stage, the Mayor or designee and the employee or the Guild shall sign a document memorializing the disposition. - 5.1.3 STEP THREE --If a settlement is not reached in Step Two, either party the Guild or the City may submit the matter to arbitration.
-The aggrieved party to this Agreement shall submit a written request for arbitration to the other party, signed by the guild president or the Mayor or their designee within twenty (20) calendar days following the completion of Step Two.
+The Employee's immediate supervisor or the Police Chief shall provide a written response to the Employee or Guild representative within fifteen (15) calendar days of receipt of the grievance. - 5.1.2 STEP TWO If a settlement is not reached in Step One, and the Guild Board determines the grievance is valid by majority vote, a written grievance shall be presented by a Guild representative to the Mayor or the Mayor's designated representative, who may request a meeting as soon as possible, but in no event may the meeting occur later than twenty (20) calendar days after the Mayor's receipt of the request for the purpose of discussing the grievance.
+If a meeting between the Mayor and the Guild occurs, the Mayor shall render a written decision about the grievance as soon as possible after the meeting.
+If a meeting is not requested, the Mayor shall render a written decision about the grievance within ten (10) calendar days following receipt of the grievance. - 5.1.3 STEP THREE If a settlement is not reached in Step Two, either party may submit the matter to arbitration within twenty (20) calendar days following the completion of Step Two.